 Palazzo del Ministero della pubblica istruzione, Educational ministry palace in Trastevere, Rome, Italy.

-The Palazzo del Ministero della pubblica istruzione is a large administrative building on Viale Trastevere in Rome that houses various ministry offices and departments.
-It also contains a specialized library holding a substantial collection focused on education and law.
+The Palazzo del Ministero della pubblica istruzione is a large administrative building on Viale Trastevere in Rome, housing the offices of the Italian Ministry of Education.
+The building occupies an entire city block and also contains a specialized library focused on education and law.

-The facade displays Corinthian columns and sculptures representing Education, Science, Art, and Philosophy created by different Italian artists.
-These artworks reflect the building's mission and shape how visitors perceive this important institution.
+The facade displays Corinthian columns and sculptures representing Education, Science, Art, and Philosophy, created by different Italian artists.
+These works are visible from the sidewalk and give the building a ceremonial character that sets it apart from other buildings on Viale Trastevere.

 The community of curious travelers